Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 7. Back Up Your Data Regularly

 Even in the cloud, accidental deletions or sync errors happen.
+Use the 3-2-1 backup strategy:

 • 3 total copies of your data

-• 2 on different storage types
+• 2 stored on different types of storage

-8. Recognize Cloud Scams and Phishing Attempts
+8. Recognize Cloud Scams and Phishing

 • Misspelled domains or suspicious URLs